Michael Myers (Halloween): The H20 continuity

-The Rob Zombie timeline
+The Remake continuity

 The series was rebooted in 2007 with Rob Zombie's Halloween remake.
 The film establishes from the beginning that Michael and Laurie are siblings, and has an increased focus on Michael's childhood: a ten-year-old Michael is shown killing animals and suffering emotional abuse at home.
 After killing his sister Judith and three others, he is committed to Smith's Grove where he takes up the hobby of creating papier-mâché masks and receives unsuccessful therapy from Dr. Sam Loomis.
 His mother Deborah commits suicide after witnessing him killing a nurse.
 As an adult, Michael returns to Haddonfield to reunite with Laurie.
 However, Laurie has no memory of Michael and is terrified of him, ultimately shooting him in the head in self-defense after he kills her friends and adoptive parents.
 In an unused alternate ending, Michael is shown listening to reason as Loomis convinces him to release Laurie and drop his weapon.
 He then begins to approach them, intentions unclear, before being shot down by Sheriff Brackett's overzealous men.

-Zombie's story is continued in the sequel, Halloween II, which begins in the moments after the 2007 remake ends.
+Zombie's story is continued in the 2009 sequel, Halloween II.
 The subsequent events and Michael's fate differ between the theatrical cut and extended Director's Cut of the film; in the former, the events of the film take place one year later, whereas in the latter, it is two years later.
 In both versions, Michael is presumed dead but resurfaces after a vision of Deborah informs him that he must track Laurie down so that they can "come home".
 In the film, Michael and Laurie are implied to have a mental link, with the two sharing visions of their mother.
 During the climax of the theatrical cut, after Michael has murdered Loomis, Laurie kills Michael by stabbing him repeatedly in the chest and face with his knife, with the final scene suggesting that she has taken on her brother's psychosis as she dons his mask.
 In the Director's Cut ending, Michael speaks a single word, 'die', before killing Loomis.
 He is then gunned down by the Haddonfield police.
 Laurie approaches Loomis' body whilst holding Michael's knife, and appears to raise the knife before she too is shot dead by police.